 Miele is a German manufacturer specializing in high-end household appliances, including everything from refrigerators to washing machines, not to mention cooktop ranges and coffee machines.
-The best Miele vacuums are well-renowned for their premium build quality, strong performance on a wide variety of surfaces, and general ease of maintenance.
+Miele vacuums are well-renowned for their premium build quality, strong performance on a wide variety of surfaces, and general ease of maintenance.

 Miele offers a wide range of vacuum cleaners, though their canister lineup is the broadest.
 Miele vacuums are usually easier to maintain and have far more quality-of-life features than most Shark or BISSELL vacuums.
-They also deliver similarly strong performance on a variety of surfaces compared to alternatives from other high-end brands like Dyson and feel much better-built, but their selection of included attachments tends to be a lot smaller.
+They also deliver similarly strong performance on a variety of surfaces compared to alternatives from other high-end brands like Dyson and feel much better built, but their selection of included attachments tends to be a lot smaller.

 Cordless Stick Models

-Common Trim/Equipment levels
+Common Trim/Equipment Levels

 Some of these trims are only available on some models or have slightly differing accessories bundled in the box, while others have specific designations that aren't noted here.